mcjars/mcvcli/README.md

 mcvcli backup create {name} # create a new server backup mcvcli backup delete {name} # delete a server backup mcvcli backup restore {name} # restore a previously created server backup

+mcvcli start --detached # start the server in the background (no output) mcvcli attach # attach to the server console mcvcli stop # stop the server mcvcli status # check the server status

 mcvcli upgrade # upgrade the mcvcli binary
 ```